aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 ![](/uploads/kssvdgf.png)

 Regular spectacles, although make distance vision clear, offer minimal myopia control benefit.
+Some spectacles, such as the Miyosmart lens has been clinically proven to be effective in slowing down myopia progression.
+The Miyosmart lens incorporates Defocus Incorporated Multiple Segments (DIMS) technology that provides both clear vision and the benefit of slowing axial length growth by 60%.<sup>14</sup>

-In myopic individuals that have an accommodative lag (decreased ability to focus up close), bifocal spectacle lenses may reduce myopia progression by up to 30%.<sup>14</sup> The accommodative (focusing) system is tested by your optometrist during your [appointment](https://innovativeeyecare.com.au/contact/) to find the best option for you.
+In myopic individuals that have an accommodative lag (decreased ability to focus up close), bifocal spectacle lenses may reduce myopia progression by up to 30%.<sup>15</sup> The accommodative (focusing) system is tested by your optometrist during your [appointment](https://innovativeeyecare.com.au/contact/) to find the best option for you.

 #### Other considerations